This post may contain affiliate links. Please read my disclosure and privacy policy.

 Preheat the oven to 350ºF and lightly grease an 8-inch metal pan.
 (Metal works best for baking brownies.)
 Press a piece of parchment paper into the pan for easy removal later.

 In a heat-safe medium bowl, combine the butter and chocolate chips.
-If you need a dairy-free recipe, use coconut oil, instead.
+If you need a dairy-free recipe, use coconut oil instead.
 (Expeller-pressed coconut oil will add zero coconut flavor.)

-To make a double boiler, fill a small saucepan with 1 inch of water and bring that to a boil on the stovetop.
+To create a double boiler, fill a small saucepan with 1 inch of water and bring that to a boil on the stovetop.
 Arrange the heat-safe bowl snugly over the top of the pan with the boiling water to let the steam gently melt the chocolate and butter.
 Stir often, until the mixture looks smooth.

 In a large mixing bowl, add the oat flour, cacao powder, and salt.
 Whisk the dry ingredients to break up any clumps, then add in the melted chocolate mixture.
 Stir well to let the batter cool slightly, then add in the eggs and vanilla extract and stir again.